-You do not need to worry about leaving time between the coronavirus vaccination, the flu vaccination and the whooping cough vaccination.
-You can get all of these on the same dav.
+You do not need to worry about leaving time between vaccinations.
+You can get all of these on the same day and at the same time.

-Some women get an anti-D injection during pregnancy (see page 18).
+Are you getting an anti-D injection during pregnancy (see page 18)?
 This is not a vaccination.
-You can get this injection on the same day as a vaccination.
+You can get this injection on the same day as a vaccination as well.
 You can find more information about vaccinations during pregnancy on the websites given above.
-Your midwife, gynaecologist or GP can also tell you more about vaccinations.
+Your midwife or gynaecologist can also tell you more about vaccinations.